 If you’re going out drinking

 - It’s a good idea to eat before you go out to reduce the effects of the alcohol.

 - Drink water regularly during the evening and before you go to bed.

-- Take a break if you think that the drink is hitting you too quickly and just drink soft drinks sometimes.
+- Take a break if you think that the drink is hitting you too quickly and drink alchohol free, soft drinks or water sometimes.

 - Don’t try to keep up with friends who drink more than you – that’s their choice.

 - Don’t mix alcohol with recreational drugs of any kind – it can be deadly.

 - If you are on any medication ask your doctor of pharmacist if its safe to drink with it.